Loading lesson…

 The big idea: the robot cashier is a camera with a fruit-and-veggie brain.
 It speeds up shopping but a real worker is still nearby.

-What is the core idea behind "The Robot Cashier at the Store"?
+What is the main idea of "The Robot Cashier at the Store"?

-Which best describes the scope of "The Robot Cashier at the Store"?
+Which concept is most central to "The Robot Cashier at the Store"?